ankumar/architecture/README.md

 ## > [Inner Sourcing - Open source best practices within organization](https://github.com/InnerSourceCommons/InnerSourcePatterns)

 ## 4. Cloud Computing
+## "Feels like it's time to really focus on accelerating the abundance of open source, collaborating to make the pie bigger for all.
+Abundance, not scarcity.
+I'm so, so happy to see Elastic doing well, and love this community where we can build together, even when we compete"

 ## - On the future of @Kubernetesio “We'll enter another phase where you'll build a platform on top of Kubernetes, but it won't be worth mentioning that Kubernetes is underneath.
 People will be more interested in the thing above.”
 |Characteristics|Developer Productivity|
 |------------------------| ---------------------------------------------------------------------------------------------|